cosmos/sdk-tutorials/academy/ibc/clients.md

 IBC on-chain clients can also be referred to as **light clients**.
 In contrast to the full nodes, which track the entire state of blockchain and contain every single tx/block, these on-chain IBC "light clients" track only the few pieces of information about counterparty chains previously mentioned (timestamp, root hash, next validator set hash).
 This saves space and increases the efficiency of processing consensus state updates.

-The objective is to avoid a situation where it is necessary to have copy of chain B on chain A in order to create an trustless IBC connection.
+The objective is to avoid a situation where it is necessary to have a copy of chain B on chain A in order to create a trustless IBC connection.
 However, full nodes which track the entire state of a blockchain are useful for IBC relayer operators as an endpoint to query for the proofs needed to verify IBC packet commitments.
 This entire process maintains the trustless, permissionless, and highly secure design of IBC.
 As proof verification still happens in the IBC client itself, no trust in the relayer operator is needed and anyone can permissionlessly spin up a relaying operation, provided that they have access to a full node endpoint.

 </HighlightBox>